 Some US non-immigrant visas are issued to people who intend to participate in cultural exchange programs.
 J1 and Q1 visas are among these visas.
 Requirements, the application process, and other details of the J1 visa have been explained in another article.
-In this article, we discuss the requirements, the application process, the costs, the extension procedure, and other information on the US Q1 visa.

 What is a US Q1 visa?

 A Q1 visa (like a J1 visa) helps people to participate in employment and cultural programs held in the United States.
 Holders of this visa can attend training programs conducted by the employer in the United States.
 In this way, they can both strengthen their skills and become familiar with US culture.
 On the other hand, American citizens will have the opportunity to get acquainted with the culture and traditions of the Q1 visa holder’s country.
 Thus, cultural diversity in the United States is strengthened, and cultural relations between this country and other countries are established.

 The list of U.S. Embassy or Consulate